-Course Requirements:

-Students who are in the college classroom either face-to-face or online have made the conscious choice to be a part of the course.
-In this course, you are viewed as a participant in the learning; hence there are expectations that come with the choice you made to take this course.
+Course Requirements: Students who are in the college classroom either face-to-face or online have made the conscious choice to be a part of the course.
+In this course, you are viewed as a participant

-- 1. You are expected to put, at a minimum, approximately 4-7 hours of preparation and study time per week into this course outside of classroom time. - 2.
+- 1. You are expected to put, at a minimum, approximately 4 7 hours of preparation and study time per week into this course outside of classroom time. - 2.
 Actively participate regularly in class discussions through consistent, punctual, prepared and interested attendance. - 3.
 Submit graded assignments by dates posted on the course calendar.
 On each assignment, you must show ALL YOUR WORK for full credit.
 If you do not show work, but simply state your answer, you will receive NO credit for the assignment.
 It is unfair to selectively grant extensions to some students and not others.
 Therefore, late assignments are not accepted.
 Addendums to this rule include medical and/or prior approval from the instructor.
 A zero will be given for any assignment not turned in by the deadline. - 4.
 During the course of the semester, if you are experiencing any problems (family difficulties, sick relatives, etc.) that are affecting your academic performance, you must inform me of such problems ASAP if you want me to take them into consideration.
 The sooner I know about a problem, the more understanding I will be.
 If you come to me during the last week of the semester, before grades are about to be assigned to discuss difficulties which have affected you throughout the term, you will find that I am not nearly as understanding and that I can do very little to help you with your grade. - 5.
-Do ungraded, independent practice exercises. - 6.
-Read assignments as provided by instructor. - 7.
-Use manipulatives to show how to work through North Dakota State Math Content Standards in grades 6-8. - 8.
-Complete graded assignments weekly as assigned by instructor. - This course is NOT a course on how to teach mathematics, but rather a course on developing a strong foundation on how to do the mathematics as students will encounter in grades 6 - EDUC 315 Mathematics in Elementary School will focus on planning, implementing and evaluating lesson plans for mathematics.
+Submit assigned work as pdf or jpeg files or other shared files. - 6.
+Do ungraded, independent practice exercises. - 7.
+Read assignments as provided by the instructor. - 8.
+Use manipulatives to show how to work through North Dakota State Math Content Standards in grades K 5. - 9.
+Complete graded assignments weekly as assigned by the instructor. - 10.
+This course is NOT a course on how to teach mathematics, but rather a course on developing a strong foundation on how to do mathematics as students will encounter in grades K 5.

-Tentative Course Outline: See Table 1 Course Schedule below
+Tentative Course Outline: See Table 1 Course Schedule below.